Santa Cruz Islands: 2013 Solomon Islands earthquake

-The Santa Cruz Islands were affected by the 2013 Solomon Islands earthquake and subsequent tsunami.
+The Santa Cruz Islands were affected by the 2013 Solomon Islands earthquake and subsequent tsunami on 6 February 2013.
 The earthquake produced a tsunami measuring 1 m at Lata, Solomon Islands, that reached about 500 m inland.
 The airport and low-lying areas were flooded, killing nine people, five of them elderly and one a child.
 More than 100 houses on the island were damaged, and the water and electricity services were interrupted.
 It was reported that almost all houses in Nela village were washed away, and some homes in Venga village were shifted by water.